 IPA is a close partner of the Abdul Latif Jameel Poverty Action Lab (J-PAL), some might say a sister organization.
 The two organizations share a common mission and vision and take similar methodological approaches to development policy evaluation.
-Both organizations have pioneered the use of randomized controlled trials to study the effectiveness of development interventions worldwide and have collaborated extensively on field studies involving randomized evaluations.
+Both organizations have pioneered the use of randomized evaluations to study the effectiveness of development interventions worldwide and have collaborated extensively on field studies involving randomized evaluations.
 Many J-PAL Affiliates are also IPA researchers.
 IPA and J-PAL attempt to bridge the gap between research and the policy world by creating and disseminating knowledge about what works to policymakers and practitioners around the world.
 You can read more about our relationship here.

 Is IPA affiliated with a particular university?